Murdaugh defense team alleges jury tampering in request for new trial

 “Federal law enforcement has long acted as a shield that prevents popular passions against a hated person from injuring the rights enjoyed by all persons,” Harpootlian wrote.
 “I ask that it do so again here.”

-Harpootlian and Griffin released this statement Tuesday morning after the motion was filed :
+Harpootlian and Griffin released the following statement Tuesday morning after the motion was filed:

 Today, we filed a petition based on newly discovered evidence with the SC Court of Appeals to stay Alex Murdaugh’s appeal while a hearing is held on a motion for a new trial.